pulsely/uptimechecker/README.md

 cd uptimechecker
 ```

-Create a new python virtual environment with:
+Create a new python virtual environment and install the packages from requirements.txt:
 ```
 python -m venv venv
 source ./venv/bin/activate
+pip install -r requirements.txt
 ```

 Then run the uptime checker: